sshyran/znx-nitrux-linux/README.md

 Be sure to replace `/dev/sdb` with the actual device name of your device.
 Those commands will, first, initialize the device, and, second, deploy Ubuntu Xenial on the device.
 Reboot.

+To save your data, please download and run the `persistence.sh` script found in this repository.